-10 hrs for £99 cheap driving lessons deal
+The 10 hrs for £99 cheap driving lessons deal.

-Now this was a common cheap driving lessons deal offer doing the rounds a while ago.
+Lets look at this deal.
+This was a common cheap driving lessons deal doing the rounds a while ago.

-Initially this looks like £9.90 a driving lesson but what are the terms of the offer?
+Initially this looks like £9.90 per driving lesson but what are the actual terms of the offer?

-- Must have had less than 5hrs of previous driving lessons
+- You must have had less than 5 hours of previous driving lessons or tuition

-- Must not have had driving lessons with the same company before
+- You must not have had driving lessons with the same company before

-- Must not have a driving test booked.
+- You must not have a driving test already booked

 - You cannot use them for refresher lessons

-So anyone thinking a quick few lessons to take them for the driving test are immediately excluded.
-The offer was designed to get brand new learners into the driving seat.
-Learners that would probably need another 20 plus hours of tuition after this offer expired.
-So to be of any value to the learner you would need to know what the lesson price was after.
-You would also need to be assured that those additional more expensive hours would not be dragged out longer than was needed.
+So, anyone thinking a quick few lessons to take them for the driving test are immediately excluded.
+This offer was designed to get brand new learners into the driving seat.
+These are learners that would probably need another 20 plus hours of tuition after this offer expired.
+So to be of any real value to the learner, they would need to know what the lesson price was after.
+You would also need to be assured that those additional more expensive hours would not be dragged out longer than needed.

-If additional hours were £27 an hour and you needed another 35 hours to pass the test then the true cost per hour would be £23.20 per hour so maybe not too bad a deal for the pupil.
+If additional hours were £27 an hour and you needed another 35 hours to pass the test then the true cost per hour would be £23.20, so maybe not too bad a deal for the pupil.
 But these deals usually came with another clause.
-You get 6 hours of tuition straight away from your initial 10 hours and the remaining 4 hours are held back for the driving test and lessons before.
-Still the same cheap driving lessons deal but what if you really didn’t like the driving instructor or something changed that meant you needed to change lesson times or something?
+In one offer, you might get 6 hours of tuition straight away from your initial 10 hours, and the remaining 4 hours are held back for the driving test and lessons before.
+Still the same ‘cheap driving lessons deal,’ but what if you really didn’t like the driving instructor or something changed that meant you needed to change lesson time?
 You would probably never see those remaining 4 hours.

-This is a current offer by a driving school in Manchester and like the previous offer has a few terms and conditions.
+This is a offer that was being run by a driving school in Manchester, and like the previous offer has a few terms and conditions.